Get The Help You Deserve

 • Hazard identification: Appropriate signage warns workers of potential risks so they can take preventative measures.

-• Warning of Wet or Slippery Areas: Clearly marking wet or slippery surfaces helps prevent accidental slips.
+• Warning of Wet or Slippery Areas: Marking wet or slippery surfaces helps prevent accidental slips.

 • Proper Assembly: Ensuring scaffolds and ladders are correctly set up reduces the risk of falls from heights.